You are here

 Honey bees need an abundance of incoming nectar and pollen to secure the nutrients needed for growing new bees and producing wax for building the combs where they live and store food.
 Pollen provides amino acids, vitamins, minerals, and sterols that are essential for feeding bee larvae.
 Nectar is primarily a dilute sucrose solution that is converted into honey, which is the primary carbohydrate source for honey bees.
 A high rate of incoming nectar also drives bees to build new comb.
 The bees convert sugar into the lipids needed to make beeswax.
 So a major concern for beekeepers is knowing when food plants bloom in their area.

 Bloom periods vary between the northern and southern halves of our state by as much as 2 weeks.
 Every beekeeper should learn the primary food plants for bees within a 2-mile radius of their hives and when these plants bloom during the season.
-See MSU Extension Publication 3382 Maximizing Honey Production and Heating Honey for a list of important nectar and pollen sources for honey bees in Mississippi.
+See MSU Extension Publication 3382 Maximizing Honey Production for a list of important nectar and pollen sources for honey bees in Mississippi.

 The best areas for honey bees are poly-floral landscapes with sequential bloom periods of different plants.
 As the bloom period of one plant ends, that of another begins.
 Understanding these relationships can help you maximize bees’ use of naturally available food and predict when food will be scarce in a particular location.